 You may have some apps and websites that work only on IE. So in such cases you can enable Internet Explorer mode in Edge and test your apps and websites for the compatibility.

-If you aren’t using Intune and would like to disable Internet Explorer, Group Policy is the easy option.
+If you aren’t using Intune and would like to disable IE 11, Group Policy is the easy option.
 Read my post on how to disable Internet Explorer using Group Policy.

 With Configuration Manager, you can also manage and deploy Microsoft Edge updates to endpoints.
 So now that you know, Edge offers more advantages, it’s time to get rid of Internet Explorer and switch to Edge.

-Some important prerequisites to go through before you disable Internet Explorer using Intune.
+Some important prerequisites to go through before you disable the Internet Explorer using Intune.